barbbuettner/distance_cluster/README.md

 # distance_cluster
 Purpose of these models is to replace static rules describing target data sub-populations with a dynamic model based on clustering of target data.
+These methods are mainly designed for the prevention of recurrences of known behavior, especially if it observes minor behavioral volatility that is prone to escape static rules.

 ## baseline model: clustering.py
 The baseline model consumes a diverse set of positive target data.
 It scales the numerical features within the input data to a mu = 0, sigma = 1 population, and applies Principal Component Analysis to decompose the data to its core coponents.